HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 ## LiveSync Pull WCM Design Library

 The LiveSync Pull WCM Design Library command syncs a DX WCM Design Library in a DX Server with a local folder.
+Pulling the WCM Design Library is a prerequisite for the Push WCM Design Library feature.

 -   **Command description**